kdschmidt1/Sail_Instrument/Readme.md

 **This Plugin only works with a AVNAV-Version including Canvas-Overlays (Pull request [211](https://github.com/wellenvogel/avnav/pull/211) already initiated) but up to now denied.If you would like to test the functionality anyhow, you can find a debian package in the bin directory.
-You have to rename it to ..._all.deb (without .py) and install it with sudo dpkg -i avnav...._all.deb**
+You have to rename it to ..._all.deb (without .py) and install it with
+sudo dpkg -i avnav...._all.deb
+The version is based on the original repository from 17th of april, 2022**

 This project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer
 Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).